mfem/web/src/gallery.md

 # Gallery

 This page collects screenshots from various simulations based on MFEM.

-Image captions with 🎬 indicates that the image is hyperlinked to an animation.
+Image captions with 🎬 link to simulation videos.
 Additional images can be found in the [GLVis gallery](https://glvis.org/gallery/).

 <br>